EEarcade/EMP-20-Family-Modules/README.md

 EMP-20 Family Modules

+*Note: these are not standard circuit board thickness.
+They will need to be made on 1.2mm circuit board material.

 Family Modules for the Needham's EMP-20 are required to write to / read from EPROM chips.
 Different Modules are used for different sets of chips.

 This project came about from TubeTimeUS's project of a universal module that can be found here: https://github.com/schlae/EMP-20Module